-The provision for refuse restoration is calculated as the present value of anticipated future costs associated with the closure of the refuse sites, decontamination and monitoring of historical residues and leaching on these sites.
-The calculation of this provision requires assumptions such as application of environmental legislation, site closure dates, available technologies and engineering cost estimates.
+The calculation of the provisions use assumptions including application of environmental legislation, site closure dates, available technologies and engineering cost estimates.
 These uncertainties may result in future actual expenditure differing from amounts currently provided.
-Because of the long-term nature of the liability, the most significant uncertainty in estimating the provision is the costs that will be incurred.
-The provision recognised for refuse sites is reviewed at least annually and updated based on the facts, circumstances available at the time and interest rates attached to Commonwealth Government guaranteed securities at the reporting date.
+The provisions are reviewed at least annually and updated based on the facts and circumstances available at the time.